Description

 Overlooking the village is the site of Le Chastel with its Romanesque church.
 During developments in the late 1970s, a series of rock tombs were discovered south of the church, dug into the rock.
 These cavities are called anthropomorphic for their shape adapted to the human body.

-Heritage visits of the village from April to September, every Tuesday in July and August hiking with heritage visit at 6pm.
+Heritage visits of the village from April to September, and in July and August hiking with heritage visit.

 Categories